 \subsection{Data}

-We built a reference photometric catalogue for the OSFC field based on large photometric surveys summarised in Sec.~\ref{sec:largePhotSurveys}, with a base list of 16,177,367 sources with data in Gaia DR3, PanSTARRS1-DR2 and CatWISE.
-We have refrained from including near-infrared data because of the unavailability of a survey that homogeneously covered the full field of the OSFC with depth comparable with the other three surveys used.
-We refer to the RF classifier trained to recognize extragalactic sources against stellar sources as \emph{Extragalactic classifier}, and the one trained to recognize giant stars against stellar and extragalactic sources, \emph{Giant classifier}.
+We built a reference photometric catalogue for the OSFC field based on large photometric surveys summarised in Sect.~\ref{sec:largePhotSurveys}, with a base list of 16\,177\,367 sources with data from Gaia DR3, PanSTARRS1-DR2 and CatWISE.
+Near-infrared data were excluded because there were no surveys covering the entire OSFC field with comparable depth to the other surveys.
+We refer to the RF classifier trained to identify extragalactic sources against stellar sources as ``Extragalactic classifier'', and the one trained to identify giant stars against stellar and extragalactic sources, as ``Giant classifier''.